 Allowing your dog to be off-leash in areas where it is not allowed not only puts your dog at risk to oncoming cars, bikers and pedestrians, but it also makes leashed dogs uncomfortable when a dog who’s not on dog leash greets them.

 Don’t Choose Activities That Make Your Dog Uncomfortable

 Is your dog socialized and happy around strangers and in strange situations?
 If not, plan your trip accordingly and consider a state park getaway rather than a crowded downtown excursion.

-Ask your vet if you need to make any special preparations in terms of immunizations or preventatives.
+Ask your vet if you need to make any special preparations in terms of immunizations or preventatives before traveling with your dog.
 Even if your trip will be close to home, you’ll want to ask for an extra copy of your dog’s vaccination records to take along in your car.
 If your dog is on any medications, ask for special instructions for storing the medications safely while you travel.

-If you are planning a trip out of state, either by car or by plane, you’ll want to obtain a certificate of veterinary inspection for your dog, and if your travels will take you out of the country, you’ll want to begin these veterinary preparations far in advance since vaccinations and preventatives often must follow a specific timeline.
+If you are planning to travel with your dog out of state, either by car or by plane, you’ll want to obtain a certificate of veterinary inspection for your dog, and if your travels will take you out of the country, you’ll want to begin these veterinary preparations far in advance since vaccinations and preventatives often must follow a specific timeline.

 Don’t Travel Without Proper Identification

 While at your vet’s office, check your dog’s microchip.
 If he’s already chipped, ask your vet to scan him and confirm the chip placement.
 Along with the microchip, ID your pet with at least one tag that includes your name and the number of the cell phone you’ll be using on the trip.

 Even if your dog doesn’t normally wear a collar with identification at home, make sure he wears one throughout your trip, even inside the car.
 If your dog is crated for the journey, shop for non-dangling tags that slide onto the collar to avoid the risk of snagging on the crate.